Maryann Tomovich Jacobsen, MS, RD

 As far as education goes, I have a 4-year degree in nutrition from San Diego State University and I completed my internship at Touro Infirmary in New Orleans to become a Registered Dietitian (RD).
 I later completed my Master’s in Nutrition at the University of New Haven.

-You can find more of my work at WebMD where I regularly blog and offer Expert Answers.
-I’ve also written for CookingLight.com, My Recipes and many popular blogs.
+I regularly blog at Huffington Post and have written for the New York Times Motherlode, CookingLight.com, My Recipes and other popular blogs.
 My first book, which I coauthored with Jill Castle, MS, RD, Fearless Feeding: How to Raise Healthy Eaters from High Chair to High School, came out in April 2013.
-I am also a nutrition advisor for SchoolMenu and teach classes on infant and toddler nutrition at the Parent Connection in San Diego.
+I recently released an e-book entitled: From Picky to Powerful: Transform Your Outlook on Picky Eating and End Food Battles Forever!

 If you have questions, drop me a line.
 I like helping parents find solutions to their feeding challenges.
 My book is also a great resource and both Fearless Feeding and Raise Healthy Eaters are on Facebook for you to “like.”